On this web page, you will find definitions of terms that we use.

 - design thinking from a user perspective,

-- systems thinking from a holistic perspective, and
+- systems thinking from a holistic perspective,

 - participatory thinking from a dialectical perspective.